Asbestos

 Our Responsibilities

 The Asbestos Abatement Department is responsible for the testing and abatement or removal of asbestos containing materials on OSU property.
-Considering the size and number of buildings, this is a large task for the 4-member crew.
+Sampling, Testing and abatement may be performed by outside vendors

 All abatement and removal is conducted according to rules and regulations set forth by the Oklahoma State Department of Labor.
-These regulations require yearly refresher training courses and worker re-certification.
+Provided by approved and licensed outside providers.

 Contact Information